Mexican wolf: Conservation and recovery

 The Mexican wolf was listed as endangered under the U.S. Endangered Species Act in 1976, with the Mexican Wolf Recovery Team being formed three years later by the United States Fish and Wildlife Service.
 The Recovery Team composed the Mexican Wolf Recovery Plan, which called for the reestablishment of at least 100 wolves in their historic range through a captive breeding program.
 Between 1977 and 1980, four males and a pregnant female were captured in Durango and Chihuahua in Mexico to act as founders of a new "certified lineage".
 Three lineages were brought into the United States: McBride, Ghost Ranch and Aragón.
 Due to the limited number of founders for each lineage, these wolves can potentially carry the risks of inbreeding.
 However, cross-lineaged wolves have less inbreeding coefficients and greater reproductive success than purebred lineages.
 By 1999, with the addition of new lineages, the captive Mexican wolf population throughout the US and Mexico reached 178 individuals.
 Beginning in 1998, these captive-bred animals were subsequently released into the Apache National Forest in eastern Arizona, and allowed to recolonize east-central Arizona and south-central New Mexico, areas which were collectively termed the Blue Range Wolf Recovery Area (BRWRA).
 The lack of livestock-free zones and tolerance for these captive wolves outside of their restoration area can be challenging for Mexican wolf conservation.
 The Recovery Plan called for the release of additional wolves in the White Sands Wolf Recovery Area in south-central New Mexico, should the goal of 100 wild wolves in the Blue Range area not be achieved.

 On October 11, 2011, 5 wolves (2 males and 3 females) were released into Sonora's Madrean Sky Islands in Mexico.
 Since then, Mexico's National Commission of Natural Protected Areas (CONANP) has facilitated 19 wolf releases into the country.
+The first birth of a wild wolf litter in Mexico was reported in 2014.

-Since 1998, 92 wolf deaths were recorded, with four occurring in 2012; these four were all due to illegal shootings.
-Releases have also been conducted in Mexico, and the first birth of a wild wolf litter in Mexico was reported in 2014.
+From 1998 to 2012, 92 wolf deaths were recorded, with four occurring in 2012; these four were all due to illegal shootings.
 In 2015, a court ordered the U.S. Fish and Wildlife revise the management rules.
 According to a survey done on the population of the Mexican wolf in Alpine, Arizona, the recovery of the species is being negatively impacted due to poaching; poaching accounted for 50% of all Mexican wolf mortalities from 2008 to 2019.
 In an effort to fight the slowing recovery, GPS monitoring devices are being used to monitor the wolves.
 In 2016, 14 Mexican wolves were killed, making it the highest death count of any year since they were reintroduced into the wild in 1998.
 Two of the deaths were caused by officials trying to collar the animals.
 The rest of the deaths remain under investigation.